UL-Jih Fascination: Design and development

 The Fascination F100 is an advanced version of the ultralight/VLA airplane which was based on the all composite VLA layout of the Fascination (D4BK) by Wolfgang Dallach.
 During and after his collaboration with Wolfgang Dallach, Jaroslav Sedláĉek from UL-Jih in the Czech Republic made own contributions to the design which finally led to today's UL-Jih F-100.

 The Fascination was marketed by WD Flugzeugleichtbau of Germany as the Dallach D.4 Fascination.
 This was an aircraft of mixed construction, including wood, composites and steel components with fabric covering.
 It first flew in 1996.
 An all-composites version, the Dallach D.4 BK Fascination was flown in 1999.
-UL-Jih fabricated these models and claimed sole production and marketing rights both to the D.4 and D.5 when WD Flugzeugliechtbau ceased trading in 2005, though those rights are challenged by Swiss Light Aircraft AG, who build their own versions.
+UL-Jih fabricated these models and claimed sole production and marketing rights both to the D.4 and D.5 when WD Flugzeugliechtbau ceased trading in 2005, though those rights are challenged by Swiss Light Aircraft AG, who build their versions.

 Current Fascinations are all-composite aircraft, with a low wing of trapezoidal planform.
 The ailerons have external balance trim tabs and sealed nosegaps.
 Inboard, there are electrically operated Fowler flaps.
 The fuselage becomes slender towards the tail, where the trapezoidal tailplane is set at mid-height, the elevators having a small cutout for rudder movement.
 The fin is swept but the rudder has vertical edges; it extends to the bottom of the fuselage.
 The cockpit seats two in side-by-side configuration under a one-piece bubble canopy, lever hinged from the rear; behind the seat backs there is luggage space.
 Until 2008, all Fascinations had a retractable tricycle undercarriage.
 The main wheels, mounted from the fuselage on cantilever spring legs, retract electrically outward into the wing and the nosewheel retracts rearwards.
 The fixed wheel option has wheel fairings.
-The main wheels have brakes and the nosewheel power steering.
+The main wheels have brakes and the nosewheel has power steering.
 A Stratos Magnum 501 ballistic recovery parachute is fitted.

 The Fascination may be powered either by a 73.5 kW (98.6 hp) Rotax 912ULS or a 59.6 kW (79.9 hp) Rotax 912UL.